Plumbing Myths: Do You Believe These Plumbing Problems?

 Another common access point to a home’s plumbing system is the vent stack on the roof.
 That’s how birds and squirrels most often get stuck in your pipes.
 Simply installing a wire mesh cap on the stack will prevent that from happening.

-You can also have a special one-way valve installed on your toilet’s plumbing that allows water and waste exit the bowl but keeps animals from ever entering.
+You can also have a special one-way valve installed on your toilet’s plumbing that allows water and waste to exit the bowl but keeps animals from ever entering.

 Is It Possible For A Water Heater To Explode?

-Despite safety features and construction techniques rated for intense pressure, it is possible for the heat and pressure inside to become so elevated that the tank explodes and shoots up through the roof, destroying everything in its path.
+Despite safety features and construction techniques rated for intense pressure, it is possible for the heat and pressure inside water heaters to become so elevated that the tank explodes and shoots up through the roof, destroying everything in its path.

 This can only happen under certain circumstances: the thermostat would have to be set too high, and the temperature pressure release valve would have to be stuck or malfunctioning.
 This valve is designed to open and release pressure inside the tank when it approaches dangerous levels.